what-studio/tossi/README.en.md

 "Tossi(토씨)" is a pure-Korean name for grammatical particles.
 Some of Korean particles has allomorphic variant forms depending on a leading word.
-The Tossi library determines most natrual form.
+The Tossi library determines most natural form.

 ## Installation